 This paper should be an overview of your college education to date.
 It should include:

 Unique to the Psychology Program is “Moderation Saturday.”
-The intent of this day is to provide you with an opportunity to demonstrate your ability to critically evaluate a significant paper in one of the disciplines in Psychology (Clinical, Cognitive, Developmental, Neuroscience, Social).
-On this day, you will arrive at the Henderson Computer Resources Center at 9:00am, and you will be given a reprint of a psychology journal article appropriate to your background in psychology.
-You are then to write a paper of no more than ten pages that summarizes and critically evaluates the article for someone who has not read it.
-As a general guideline, the summary portion of your paper should be no longer than 4-5 pages, and the critical evaluation portion of your paper should be 5-6 pages.
-Three stapled printouts of the paper are to be turned in by no later than 9:00pm to the psychology faculty member available at that time.
+The intent of this day is to provide you with an opportunity to demonstrate your ability to critically evaluate a significant empirical paper in Psychology.
+On this day, you will arrive at the Henderson Computer Resources Center at 9:00am, and you will receive a reprint of a psychology journal article appropriate to your academic background.
+You are then to write a paper of no more than twelve pages that summarizes and evaluates the article for someone who has not read it.
+As a general guideline, the summary portion of your paper should be no longer than 4-5 pages, and the evaluative portion of your paper should be approximately 5-6 pages.

 You may bring with you any notes, folders, and notebooks you wish as well as a dictionary and paper writing manuals.
 However, all of the work is to be done in the Henderson Computer Resources Center where you will have your choice of a Mac, PC, or your own portable computer.
-You may leave the Center for breaks at any time, but you must leave all of your materials at the Center, and you should not discuss your paper with anyone else other than psychology faculty.
-Indeed, someone on the psychology faculty will be available throughout the day in case you have questions concerning the assignment.
+You may leave the Center for breaks at any time, but you must leave all materials at the Center, and you should not discuss your paper with anyone other than psychology faculty.
+Psychology faculty will be available throughout the day in case you have questions.

 The paper you write on Moderation Saturday is to be double spaced, with all pages except the first numbered.
 You are expected to make no spelling errors and are expected to use a spelling checker program.
-Print the paper with a 1.5 inch left margin and 1 inch top, bottom, and right margins.
-You should have a cover sheet which includes the title of the article, your name, and the date.
-If the printer you are using does not print darkly enough, move to a printer that has more toner.
+The paper should have a 1.5 inch left margin and 1 inch top, bottom, and right margins.
+You should have a cover sheet that includes the title of the article, your name, and the date.